atkinsroy/HPESimpliVity/README.md

 This PowerShell module utilises the HPE SimpliVity REST API to display information and manage a SimpliVity federation and works by connecting to any OmniStack Virtual Controller in your environment.

-The module uses V1.11 of the Rest API, which comes with HPE SimpliVity 3.7.8 and includes the latest support for displaying Infosight information on SimpliVity clusters, but it works with 3.7.7 too.
+The module was written using V1.11 of the Rest API, which comes with HPE SimpliVity 3.7.8 and includes the latest support for displaying Infosight information on SimpliVity clusters.
+The module works with 3.7.7 and greater.

 All cmdlets are written as advanced cmdlets, with extensive comment based help and most have the ability to accept the output from another cmdlet as input.
 Most cmdlets that show information have filtering parameters to limit the number of objects returned.
 The cmdlets have also been written to adhere to the current recommendations with the REST API, for example limiting the number of records to 500 when returning virtual machines and backup objects.